ldobbelsteen/wikipath/README.md

 npm run build
 ```

-Then to build the backend, go back to the root directory and build by running:
+Then to build the backend, go back to the root directory and build by running (make sure you have `cargo` installed):

 ```
 cargo build --release